forseti-security/forseti-security/_docs/_latest/use/scanner.md

 When Scanner finds a rule violation, it outputs the data to a Cloud SQL database.

 Scanner can save violations as a CSV and send an email notification or upload it automatically to a Cloud Storage bucket.

 ## Sample scanner violation

-### Firewall rule violation:
+### Firewall rule violation

 {: .table .table-striped}
 | resource_id | resource_type | full_name | rule_index | rule_name | violation_type | violation_data |